We’re reader-supported; we may earn a commission from links in this article.

 1) Clean Off Dirt/Residue on the Surfaces of the Bird Feeder

-Before we begin the process of painting your bird feeder, you’ll want to clean off any remaining splinters, dirt, or residue that’s left on the surfaces of your bird feeder.
+Before we begin painting your bird feeder, you’ll want to clean off any remaining splinters, dirt, or residue left on your bird feeder’s surfaces.

-You can pick them up easily by wiping the surfaces with a damp cloth, then allowing for them to dry off.
+You can pick them up easily by wiping the surfaces with a damp cloth and then allowing them to dry off.

 2) Apply A White Primer Coat